 You are going on a beer and wine road trip, and you use the phrase “Niagara Wine Region”.
 Most people I know will probably think of Canada but think again.
 The Niagara Wine Region doesn’t pay attention to boundaries and borders or lines on a map.
 The soil is just as rich and fertile across the border into the USA as it is in Canada.

 Here’s the thing, because the area is “newer” concerning wine tourism, don’t expect fancy rides through the vineyards and tours of the barrel room scheduled on the hour.
 Tours are appointment only, and as far as I can tell, tastings are what’s more the norm here.
 That being said, you also won’t see huge busloads of tourists getting in your way, at least not yet.

 10609 Ridge Road (Route 104), Medina, NY

 This winery located in the north-west corner of Orleans County is named after the founder Leonard Oakes back in early 1900.
 Now, four generations later, we are welcomed by Jerod Oakes, in the large tasting area with a few separate bar tables and chairs.
-Jerod spent time sharing a bit about his family, the farm and his mission to “make the Buffalo Niagara region known for something — hospitality and quality wines”
+Jerod spent time sharing a bit about his family, the farm and his mission to “make the Buffalo Niagara region is known for something — hospitality and quality wines”

 We tasted the following: